marianomarciello/autoconfig/README.md

 # autoconfig
 This repository contains configuration files and one main script.\
-The main script setup the configuration and install some tools.
+The main script setups configurations and install tools.
 See [supported tools](#supported-tools)

 ## usage